v-schipka/v-schipka.github.io/content/posts/integrate-copilot-with-mkdocs/index.md

 ### About this Approach

-You can connect a copilot with a custom canvas that is hosted as a standalone web app in the MkDocs project.
+You can connect to a copilot with a custom canvas that is hosted as a standalone web app in your MkDocs project.
 This option is best if you need to embed a customized iFrame across multiple web pages / documentation pages.
 Note that the depicted example uses the [Material](https://squidfunk.github.io/mkdocs-material/) theme and integrates the chatbot by extending the theme.